Remembering Soul Asylum’s Karl Mueller – A Musician, A Fighter

 A & M Records

-Signing with A & M Records prior to the release of their 1988 album Hang Time, with a combination of lack in sales, and Pirner experiencing hearing issues, the band seriously considered disbanding for the first time in their careers.
-Fortunately their perseverance paid off, and after a series of acoustic shows in the 1990s, they signed with the prestigious Columbia Records.
+Signing with A & M Records before the release of their 1988 album Hang Time, with a combination of lack in sales, and Pirner experiencing hearing issues, the band seriously considered disbanding for the first time in their careers.
+Fortunately, their perseverance paid off, and after a series of acoustic shows in the 1990s, they signed with the prestigious Columbia Records.
 The ability to keep it together could be possibly due to the overall positive attitude of Mueller.
 The band’s A&R with Columbia Records stated, “I remember seeing Soul Asylum at the Whiskey in LA on the ‘Horse They Rode In On’ tour.
 Karl had injured his ankle the show before, and it was so bad he was on crutches.
-They could’ve easily cancelled or postponed the show, but Karl wouldn’t do that and played the entire set sitting on a stool since he couldn’t stand.
+They could’ve easily canceled or postponed the show, but Karl wouldn’t do that and played the entire set sitting on a stool since he couldn’t stand.
 That’s how much Karl cared about the fans, as long as his fingers worked and he could play the songs, there was nothing that was going to keep him off the stage.”
-His own bandmate, Pirner, has stated to CrypticRock, “I don’t know how we could have made it through a lot of that stuff without the sort of level headedness he had about him.
+His own bandmate, Pirner, has stated to CrypticRock, “I don’t know how we could have made it through a lot of that stuff without the sort of level-headedness he had about him.
 He just wanted to be in the band, that was it.”

 grave dancers